mknyambura/mknyambura/README.md

-🔭 I'm a Software Engineer 💫 with a passion for Science and Human Behavior.
+🔭 I'm a Data Professional 💫 with a passion for Science and Human Behavior.